Snowflake

 SELECT * FROM SNOWFLAKE.ACCOUNT_USAGE.USERS;

-Column Data Profiling (Optional — Requires Read Access)
+Column Data Profiling

-Solid samples up to 100,000 rows per table to profile your data:
+Using the read-only grants configured in Section 6 of the setup script, Solid samples up to 100,000 rows per table to profile your data:

 Column TypeMetrics Collected